-For the NEOs, the 2022 target participation levels were as follows:
+For the NEOs, the 2023 target participation levels were the same as their 2022 target participation levels were as follows:

-2022 Performance-Based Pay Plan Participation Rates
+2023 Performance-Based Pay Plan Participation Rates

 Name Target Participation as % of Base Salary

 Ben Minicucci 150%

 Shane Tackett 95%

 Andrew Harrison 95%

+Kyle Levine 75%

 Constance von Muehlen 95%

-Andrea Schneider 75%

-Incentive award payments under the PBP Plan range from 0% to 200% of the NEO's target based on the achievement of performance goals set by the Committee at the beginning of each year plus a margin modifier that can increase the PBP payout based on pre-tax margin industry placement.
-However, PBP payout percentage plus the modifier is capped at 200% for executive employees.
+Incentive award payments under the PBP Plan range from 0% to 200% of the NEO's target based on the achievement of performance goals set by the Committee at the beginning of each year plus a margin modifier that can increase the PBP payout based on pre-tax margin industry placement as described below.
+However, the PBP payout percentage (including the modifier) is capped at 200% of target for executive employees.

 For each performance metric, performance at the target level will generally result in a 100% payout of the target amount for that metric, while the payout percentage would be 200% for performance at or above the maximum level and 25% for performance at the threshold level.
 The payout percentages are interpolated for performance between the levels identified below, but if performance for a particular metric is below the threshold level, no payment will be made as to that metric.
-The Committee retains discretion to adjust bonus amounts that would otherwise be paid though no such discretion was applied for 2022.
+The Committee retains discretion to adjust bonus amounts that would otherwise be paid, though no such discretion was applied for 2023.